 Enjoy the first few chapters:

 PART I: Realpolitik

 Chapter 1—The François Project

-“Even in his youth, the young Wolfgang could effectively command the classroom, as he would later the boardroom.
-Possibly folklore, but on several occasions it was reported that his teachers changed their lesson plans based solely on the objections of the young venerable Wolf.”
+“Even in his youth, the young Wolfgang could effectively command the classroom, as later he would the boardroom.
+Possibly folklore, but on several occasions it was reported that his teachers changed their lesson plans based solely on the objections of the young and venerable Wolf.”

 Wolfgang Vinzent Sinclair sat authoritatively in his chair; even back then, he had a God complex.
 The others in the boardroom nervously looked his way, waiting for him to act.
 Despite the clauses in the Articles of Incorporation, there was a de facto dictatorship in the company.
 Authoritative rule was his style of management.